Compiler considerations

 In “simple majors” pattern, dropping a previously-supported TypeScript version constitutes a breaking change, because it has the same kind of impact on users of the package as dropping support for a previously-supported version of Node: they must upgrade a different dependency to guarantee their code continues to work.
 Thus, whenever dropping a previously-supported TypeScript release, packages using “simple majors” should publish a new major version.

-However, bug fix/patch releases to TypeScript (as described above under Bug fixes) qualify for bug fix releases for packages using the “simple majors” policy.
+However, bug fix/patch releases to TypeScript (as described under Bug fixes) qualify for bug fix releases for packages using the “simple majors” policy.
 For example, if a package initially publishes support for TypeScript 4.5.0, but a critical bug is discovered and fixed in 4.5.1, the package may drop support for 4.5.0 without a major release.
 Dropping support for a bad version does not require publishing a new release, only documenting the change.

 In this case, packages should generally couple dropping support for previously-supported TypeScript versions with dropping support for other ecosystem-level dependencies, such as previously-supported Node.js LTS versions, Ember LTS releases, React major versions, etc. (This is not a requirement for conformance, but makes for a generally healthier ecosystem.)